 There are three main form factors that SSDs come in.
 These are SATA SSDs, AIC SSDs, and M.2 SSDs.
-It is essential for you to decide which type of SSD would work with your desktop/laptop.
+You need to decide which type of SSD would work with your desktop/laptop.
 Let’s look a bit deeper into all these three form factors.

-Keeping all these form factors in mind, you need to go for the one that fits perfectly with your computer so that you can enjoy the benefits of the SSD.
+Keeping all these form factors in mind, you need to go for the one that fits perfectly with your computer to enjoy the benefits of the SSD.

 Price and Warranty

 The last two things that you need to consider are the budget and whether the SSD comes with any warranty or not.
 Firstly, the budget is essential, making the decision-making process much more manageable.

 Once you have the price bracket in your mind, it is much easier for you to shortlist and chooses the SSD that suits your needs and provides you with the most value on money.

 Moreover, you have to go for an SSD with a generous warranty.
 Typically, you will find SSDs with a 5-year manufacturer’s warranty.
 However, it is not necessary.
 Numerous SSDs come without any guarantee.

 To prevent any problems in the future and to have protection, going for the one with a good warranty will be beneficial for you in the long run.